avatar-kaleb/kalebmckelvey-site/blog/now-tell-me-why-you-didn-t-sell-crack-cocaine-why-is-exposure-to-college-so-important-to-our-youth.md

 The podcast talks about the children knowing the difference between right and wrong.
 Without going into the philosophy debate, let me explain two extreme sides of morals.

-- Moral Relativism
+* Moral Relativism
-  - Morals are relative to your culture and your environment, in other words, there are no worldly right or wrong principles, but only those local to those cultures.
+  * Morals are relative to your culture and your environment, in other words, there are no worldly right or wrong principles, but only those local to those cultures.
-- Moral Absolutism
+* Moral Absolutism
-  - Morals definitively are right or wrong.
+  * Morals definitively are right or wrong.
 For example, stealing, no matter the circumstance is wrong.

-In summary, the children may not be taught the right or wrong, because as CJ stated - they aren't in the environment to teach them differently than they grew up in. \_These two clips never fail to give me goosebumps. _The next time you go to say "They did the crime, they deserve the time."
-Ask yourself, is it really that simple?
+In summary, the children may not be taught the right or wrong, because as CJ stated - they aren't in the environment to teach them differently than they grew up in. _These two clips never fail to give me goosebumps. _The next time you go to say "They did the crime, they deserve the time."
+Ask yourself, is it that simple?
 The podcast gives me a reusable example that helps to put into perspective the mindset behind the crimes.
 There are children in the US who think their future is only jail or death.
 Did you hear it on the podcast??
 THEY AREN'T SCARED.
 THE FEAR TACTIC DOESN'T WORK.
 I'm challenging you now - keep the perspective in mind from the podcast and be open-minded as you look to inspire and grow the future of our nation.
 How can they get this exposure if we never volunteer to give them any?

 ## Role Models